devappd/emscripten-build/README.md

     .then(bootstrap => bootstrap.install());
 ```

+### Emscripten SDK Usage

-With `emscripten.run()`, you can run any command inside the EMSDK environment.
+With `emscripten.run()`, you can run any command under the Emscripten SDK.
+This forces usage of
+the `latest` SDK version.
 It does not return a bootstrap.

 ```js
 const emscripten = require('emscripten-build');